Published:

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-Cadillac F1 is targeting experience over youth, with the reported signing of veteran F1 drivers Sergio Perez and Valtteri Bottas, who have 527 race starts and 16 podiums between them.
+With the signing of veteran F1 drivers Sergio Perez and Valtteri Bottas, who have 527 race starts and 100 podiums between them.
 It’s a safe bet in a sport that traditionally favours upside over experience.
 Still, early signs suggest it’s probably the right decision for a team that’s yet to figure out where it sits amongst the ever-crowded grid.

 “That’s why I’ve given myself at least six months to get all my options on the table and make a decision on what I do next with my career.”